philipdarke/rsync-backup/README.md

 # rsync-backup
-Quickly backup your Windows machine using `rsync` and the Windows Subsystem for Linux
+Backup your Windows machine using `rsync` and the Windows Subsystem for Linux

 ## Summary